cursedUs64-git/power96-e3/README.md

-# P.S some code is broken for now til i figure out a solution, if anyone can then please pull request it.

 # Super Mario 64

 - This repo contains a full decompilation of Super Mario 64 (J), (U), and (E) with minor exceptions in the audio subsystem.